 The first administrative limit is based on reducing exposure to soil above the FUSRAP investigation limits.
-If soil screening measurements exceed 16,000 cpm, then workers should don full Level D PPE, and dust suppression should be used to limit levels to less than 5 mg/m3.
-Alternatively, the crew can implement Level C PPE in the excavation area.
+During soil disturbance activities, ie. sampling, if soil screening measurements exceed 16,000 cpm, then workers should don full Level D PPE, and dust suppression should be used to limit levels to less than 5 mg/m3.
+Alternatively, the crew can implement Level C PPE in the investigation area.
 This level (16,000 cpm) corresponds to the FUSRAP survey investigation level and is also about 10% of the external dose rate limit.

 A second administrative limit is set at 110,000 cpm, about 50% of the external dose rate limit plus background.
-If readings exceed 110,000 cpm, then excavation work will cease, and the area will be secured in a safe and orderly manner.
-A project-specific plan will be developed to respond to this contamination.
+If readings exceed 110,000 cpm, then sampling work will cease, and the area will be secured in a safe and orderly manner.
+An area-specific plan will be developed to respond to this contamination.
 While the level of contamination suggested by such instrument readings does not pose a significant risk to workers, the concentrations of radionuclides associated with those radiation levels are not expected for the Model City site, and should be dealt with in an appropriate and planned manner.